Daniel J. Kimmel

 - Advisor: Dr. Virginia Burrus

-Regarding service, Daniel is committed to student and institutional shared governance.
-They have served two years as the SU Religion Graduate Organization’s Co-President, three years as a Syracuse University Senator, and are serving as the SU Graduate Student Organization’s Internal Vice President/Chair of the Senate for 2021-2022.
-They served on Syracuse University’s Vice Chancellor, Provost, and Chief Academic Officer Search Committee (2021).
+Daniel is currently serving their third year as the SU Religion Graduate Organization’s Co-President.
+They have also served three years as a Syracuse University Senator and are currently the SU Graduate Student Organization’s Internal Vice President/Chair of the Senate.

-When not working, Daniel enjoys the company of their (divin)animal companions, St. Antoni of Guilford (a german shepherd) and St. Sebastian of Bethlehem (a python).
-They also enjoy collecting minerals and sundry bits of nature, and observing the “old ways” and the Wheel of the Year.
+When not working, Daniel enjoys the company of their divinanimal companions, St. Antoni of Guilford (a German shepherd) and St. Sebastian of Bethlehem (a ball python).